This news item was first published 20 January 2017. Click here for all updates on this case since 20 December 2016

 21 August 2018: Despite everything outlined below, the Chief Executive of Westminster City Council rejected our complaint about the delay in resolving our as-yet unresolved complaint of 20 December 2016 about Pret, or the lack of transparency while the case is ongoing.

-7 August 2018: Having still not received a response to the Stage 2 complaint we submitted on 1 May 2018, we escalated the matter to the Local Government Ombudsman - auto response promised a response within 20 working days.
+7 August 2018: Having still not received a response to the Stage 2 complaint we submitted on 1 May 2018, we escalated the matter to the Local Government Ombudsman, the auto response to which promised a response within 20 working days.
 With Westminster also continuing to refuse to answer our questions, we also submitted a formal request under the Freedom of Information Act 2000 to Westminster for the following related to the issues raised by Real Bread Campaign’s complaint of December 2016:

 31 July 2018: For the ninth time in three months, we chased Westminster for answers to the two questions we sent on 26 April.
 Westminster yet again avoided answering, instead responding: "I can only repeat what I have already said - that we are continuing to speak to Pret in our Primary Authority capacity about their wording and monitoring their progress."